Comparing Equus Total Return (EQS) & Its Peers

-Equus Total Return (NYSE:EQS – Get Rating) is one of 199 publicly-traded companies in the “Investment offices, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
-We will compare Equus Total Return to similar businesses based on the strength of its analyst recommendations, institutional ownership, valuation, dividends, earnings, profitability and risk.
+Equus Total Return (NYSE:EQS – Get Rating) is one of 199 publicly-traded companies in the “Investment offices, not elsewhere classified” industry, but how does it compare to its rivals?
+We will compare Equus Total Return to similar businesses based on the strength of its profitability, institutional ownership, earnings, dividends, valuation, risk and analyst recommendations.

-This table compares Equus Total Return and its competitors’ net margins, return on equity and return on assets.

-This is a summary of current ratings and target prices for Equus Total Return and its competitors, as provided by MarketBeat.
+This is a summary of recent ratings and price targets for Equus Total Return and its rivals, as reported by MarketBeat.

 |Sell Ratings